yugu-stat/yugu-stat.github.io/_pages/about.md

 Research Interests
 ======
 - **Survival analysis:** I study semiparametric regression models for complex censored outcomes, with a focus on interval-censored failure times and multi-state processes.
 I also develop methods for integrative analysis of survival, longitudinal, and imaging data to enhance risk prediction in chronic diseases.
 Moreover, I am broadly interested in statistical applications of survival analysis in medicine and public health.
 - **Statistical machine learning:** I develop novel machine learning methods tailored to survival outcomes, with a special interest in transfer learning for survival analysis.
-I also investigate deep learning approaches for flexible nonparametric and semiparametric inference with censored data.
+I also investigate deep learning methods for flexible nonparametric and semiparametric inference with censored data.
 - **Functional data analysis:** Together with my colleagues, I develop novel methods for analyzing complex functional and longitudinal data, particularly those with informative observation times and latent structures.

 Openings